Are you looking to get yourself set up with your own self-hosted WordPress website or blog? Oh, and what's that? You wish to do it quickly and easily?

 Recommended Domain + Hosting Provider

-I have had the privilege of working with Bluehost on a variety of occasions since many of my clients have chosen them to host their blogs and websites.
+I have had the privilege of working with Bluehost on a variety of occasions since many of my past clients have chosen them to host their blogs and websites.
 I can see why small business owners and bloggers love them so much... their site is very easy to navigate, they offer great rates, and they have great customer service available 24/7 should you ever run into any snags.

 All that being said, I will be showing you how to get your domain name, hosting and WordPress set up quickly through Bluehost and with a special rate only my readers get!